elixir-lang/elixir/README.md

 * The first element of the tuple is always an atom or another tuple in the same representation;
 * The second element of the tuple is always an integer representing the line number;
 * The third element of the tuple are the arguments for the function call.
-The third argument may also be false, meaning that it represents either a variable or a function call.
-It is up to Elixir interpreters (or your own macros) to decide it.
+The third argument may also be false, meaning that it may be a variable call.

 You can get the representation of any expression by using the quote macro:

-    quote sum(1, 2, 3)
+    quote { sum(1, 2, 3) }
     #=> { :sum, 0, [1, 2, 3] }

 Besides the tuple, Elixir has a few literals.
-Literals are elements that when quoted return themselves.
+Literals are data types that when quoted return themselves.
 They are:

     :sum         #=> Atoms
     1            #=> Integers
     2.0          #=> Floats
     [1,2]        #=> Lists
+    "binaries"   #=> Binaries
     {key, value} #=> Key-value pairs (i.e. a tuple with two elements)

-Parenthesis in Elixir are used to group a list of expressions in a block macro:

-    quote((
-      1
-      2
-      3
-    ))
+With those basic structures in mind, we are ready to define our own macro.

+### Defining your own macro

+A macro can be define using `defmacro`.
+For instance, we can define a macro called unless which works the same as Ruby's unless in just few lines of code:

+    defmacro unless(clause, options) do
+      quote { if(!unquote(clause), unquote(options)) }
+    end

+In the example above, unless will be called receiving two arguments: a `clause` and `options`.
+However, note that unless won't receive its values, but its expressions.
+For example, if one calls:

+    unless 2 + 2 == 5, do: call_function()

+Our `unless` macro will receive the following:

+    unless({:==, 1, [{:+, 1, [2, 2]}, 5]}, { :call_function, 1, [] })

+After being invoked, our `unless` macro will call `quote`, to return a tree representation of the `if` clause.
+This means we are transforming our `unless` in a `if`!

+However, there is a common mistake when quoting expressions which is that developers usually forget to `unquote` the proper expression.
+In order to understand what `unquote` does, let's simply remove it:

+    defmacro unless(clause, options) do
+      quote { if(!clause, options) }
+    end

+When called, our `unless` would then return:

-    #=> { :block, 0, [1,2,3] }
+    { :if, 0, [{ :!, 0, [{:custom, 0, false}]}, do: {:options, 0, false}] }

+Notice that the tree structure returned by unless is trying to access `custom` and `options` as variables instead of using the `2 + 2 == 5` and `call_function()` expressions we gave to it.
+This is because we forgot to unquote!
+If we bring unquote back:

+    defmacro unless(clause, options) do
+      quote { if(!unquote(clause), unquote(options)) }
+    end

+It would return:

+    { :if, 0, [{ :!, 0, [{:==, 1, [{:+, 1, [2, 2]}, 5]}]},
+      do: { :call_function, 1, [] }] }

+In other words, unquote is a mechanism to inject expressions into the tree being quoted and is essential to the meta-programming mechanism.
+Elixir also provides `unquote_splice`, but we will discuss it some other time.

+### Locals and macros

+When building macros, one may usually want to do some kind of recursion.
+For example, let's implement the `delegate` macro which delegates some function calls to a given target.
+For example, we could invoke:

+    delegate [values: 1], to: List

+One way to implement this delegate would be by recursively calling each function, as in:

+    defmacro delegate([h|t], to: target) do
+      # Setup delegation for the head `h` of the list
+      # ...
+      delegate(t, to: target)
+    end

+Notice that, in the example above we are calling the `delegate` macro and one would expect the macro to be then expanded, giving us the wrong behavior.
+Since this is a common idiom in Elixir, Elixir decided that local macro calls are **never** expanded.
+This is important because one cannot write:

+    module MyMacros
+      defmacro delegate([h|t], to: target) do
+        # ...
+      end

+      delegate [values: 1], to: List
+    end

+In order to access the macro, it needs to be defined in an outer module:

+    module MyMacros::Support
+      defmacro delegate([h|t], to: target) do
+        # ...
+      end
+    end

+    module MyMacros
+      require MyMacros::Support, import: true
+      delegate [values: 1], to: List
+    end

 ## Performance